jekyll/minima/_posts/2020-12-11-financial-planning.md

 Least volatile, moderately volative, most volatile.
 Indian companies are not very well regulated, so small cap is risky.
 Mid to large cap is a better bet.

-Thumb rule: 100 - your age in Equity
+Thumb rule: (100 - your age)% in Equity, rest in debt

 ### Debt
 No volatility, expected returns are 7-9%.